xsandalf/DS2023_CLB/README.md

 ## First Start Guide for Windows

 We strongly recommend using a Python virtual environment.
-So after pulling the repository and changing into the main directory (DS2023_CLB), create a new virtual environment with: (if you don't have venv-module installed, please install it with pip)
+So after pulling the repository and changing into the main directory (DS2023_CLB), create a new virtual environment with: (if you don't have virtualenv-module installed, please install it with pip)
 ```
 python -m venv venv/
 ```